 Surgical mesh device implants have been known to cause erosion (where mesh pushes against and into the surrounding tissue, nerves and organs).
 Although not as common, mesh can cause extrusion (where mesh pushes through or perforates surrounding tissue, nerves and organs).
 Mesh can cause scarring and adhesions.

-Mesh is no longer thought of as inert, as there has been significant research to show that after implantation the mesh can break down, shrink and change over time.
+Mesh is no longer thought of as inert or unchanging, as there has been significant research to show that after implantation the mesh can break down, shrink and change over time.